 - Does your program vendor use claims data, health risk assessment data, social determinants, and more to determine program eligibility?

 - Are employees supported and guided to the most appropriate, most affordable care?

-- Are there nurses and certified case managers available to provide medical care advocacy?
+- Are there nurses and certified case managers available to provide care advocacy?

 - Do participants have digital access to resources, guidance, and tools?

 - Is your program providing a hyper-personalized employee experience for the greatest engagement?

 - Is your program supported by a team of employee engagement specialists, care advocates, and health coaches invested in progress and success?

 - Are you seeing good VOI from your program?